Samsung Gear 360 Hands On Review

 Photo and Video Quality

 I’m going to get right to the part that everyone cares about; how good are 360° photo’s and videos taken with the Samsung Gear 360?
-The answer is they can range from pretty good to terrible, depending on the situation.
+The answer is they can range from very good to average, depending on the situation.

 Let’s take a look at video first.
-Here is an example of a 360° video filmed inside the British Museum.
+Here is an example of a 360° video filmed on an Ice Rink in Canary Wharf, London.
 Change the YouTube video quality settings to 4K in order to see the footage at it’s best:

-This video was taken at the highest resolution setting using a selfie stick to reduce shakiness as much as possible.
-This was one of the first video’s I took with the gear 360 and is unedited footage.
-This is the highest resolution that the camera is capable of and as you can see, it’s not up the standards we come to expect from HD cameras, this is because the number of pixels is spread over 360° rather than a much smaller field of view in normal videos.
-The harsh lighting in the video isn’t handled well by the camera and you can see a lot of glare.
+This video was taken at the highest resolution setting using a tripod to reduce shakiness as much as possible.
+This footage is unedited apart from adding text.
+This is the highest resolution that the camera is capable of and as you can see, it’s not quite th same quality as a normal 4K camera, this is because the number of pixels is spread over 360° rather than a much smaller field of view in normal videos.
+The harsh lighting in the video isn’t handled well by the camera and you can see some glare.

-The relatively low quality will be most felt when viewing 360 videos on VR headsets as your eyes will be physically closer to the pixels, so those wanting a truly immersive experience may also be disappointed.
+The quality will mostly be felt when viewing 360 videos on VR headsets as your eyes will be physically closer to the pixels, so those wanting a truly immersive experience may also be disappointed.

-Despite this, the quality is a step above the likes of the Ricoh Theta S and other similarly priced 360 cameras available and I personally think it’s just about acceptable.
+Despite this, the quality is a step above the likes of the Ricoh Theta S and other similarly priced 360 cameras available and I personally think it’s more than acceptable, particularly for social media.
 It’s worth noting that the way YouTube processes 360 degree footage reduced the quality somewhat, I’ve found that the same 360 video on Facebook looks slightly better.

 It’s also worth noting that video quality can be improved in post editing using programs like Adobe Premiere Pro to alter the color balance, saturation, sharpness etc.